How sitting days work

 Question time usually begins at the times below.

-- Legislative Assembly: Tuesday, Wednesday and Thursday: 2.00 pm
+- Legislative Assembly: Tuesday at the start of the sitting day, Wednesday and Thursday at 2.00 pm

 These times may change.